 If you’re trying to avoid chemicals, what are some natural cleaning products that you could add to your bathroom cleaning arsenal?
 Consider giving these ones a try:

-- Baking soda, properly called sodium bicarbonate, is a great and gentle all rounder that can remove stains and grease, whiten laundry, remove rust and softening hard water.
+Properly called sodium bicarbonate, is a great and gentle all rounder that can remove stains and grease, whiten laundry, remove rust and softening hard water.
 Truly a wonder-substance!

-- Lemon juice; yes, head t your fruit bowl and slice open a lemon.
+yes, head t your fruit bowl and slice open a lemon.
 The acidity can help to remove stains and grease, and can also be used for its antibacterial properties (try it on your kitchen cutting board).
 It has a great scent that can help to eliminate odours in your refrigerator, bathroom, microwave and rubbish bin.

-- Pure soaps are soaps made from vegetable oils and not petroleum distillates, making them biodegradable.
+Are soaps made from vegetable oils and not petroleum distillates, making them biodegradable.
 Soap is useful for most cleaning jobs as it allows oil, grease and other insoluble substances to become soluble in water, thus making it easy for them to be washed.

-- White Vinegar.
 White vinegar is another wonder substance.
 Like lemon juice, is a strongly acid substance which is useful as a grease and stain remover and also has antibacterial properties.
 Use white vinegar in your bucket of water when mopping your floors, or put it in a spray bottle to use on benchtops and splashbacks.
 Note that it’s not recommended for use on marble.
 It’s a handy way to get rid of soap scum on your shower screen, too.
 It’s also budget-friendly – one of the cheapest cleaning products you’ll find!

-- Salt is a natural disinfectant and preservative, and also has abrasive properties, which makes it useful for clearing tough stains.
+A natural disinfectant and preservative, and also has abrasive properties, which makes it useful for clearing tough stains.